DylanUpchr/Blackrust/docs/doc_technique.md

 [Lien vers le cahier des charges](index.md)
 ## Maquettes
 ## Développement
+### Choix du langue
+**INSPIRATION**
+Rust is blazing fast and reliable with its rich type system and ownership model.
+It has a tough learning curve but is well worth the effort.
+Rust has been voted the most loved programming language in Stack Overflow's Developer Survey six years in a row: 2016, 2017, 2018, 2019, 2020 and 2021.

+Rust also helps developers write safer code with its rich type system and ownership model.
+Say goodbye to hard to track down race condition bugs in JavaScript!
+In fact, with Rust, most of your bugs will be caught by the compiler before your app even runs.
+And don't worry, when your app does run into an error, you can still get full stack-traces for your Rust code in the browser console.

+Doxygen-like rustdoc, integrated documentation tools from function headers and comments

+Rust is a statically-typed programming language designed for performance and safety, especially safe concurrency and memory management.
+Rust solves problems that C/C++ developers have been struggling with for a long time: memory errors and concurrent programming.
+This is seen as its main benefit.

+Safe rust (forced ownership) vs unsafe rust (greater flexibility but code needs to be thoroughly checked)

+cargo check, compiler messages

+Integrated unit tests

+**TEXT**

+J'ai choisi Rust comme langage pour le travail de diplôme car c'est une langage moderne.
+Rust est connu pour son fiabilité, sécurité et rapidité.

+#### Rapidité
+statically-typed, no gc due to ownership, monomorphization
+#### Sécurité / Fiabilité
+Memory safe, dual-mode safe/unsafe

 ### Environnement de travail
 L'environnement de travail utilisé lors du développement de ce projet consistes-en:
 - Ordinateur de l'école avec Arch Linux installé dessus,